calebsg225/DancingLinksJS/README.md

   const solutionCount = 2; // [OPTIONAL] limit the number of solutions to fins.
 Default: [Infinity] const secondaryItems = new Set(); // [OPTIONAL] a Set containing column indices to exclude as primary items when running DLX.
 Default: [new Set()].
   ```
+  ** uses of secondaryItems will be demonstrated later
 - Main Function
   ``` js
   const solutions = DLXSolver.solveMatrix(matrix, solutionCount, secondaryItems);